tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/SDK 文档/Node.js SDK_intl_en.md

     secretId: process.env.secretId,
     secretKey: process.env.secretKey,
   },
   /* Required: region information.
-You can directly enter the string `ap-guangzhou` or import the preset constant */
+The parameter is the information on the region you select in Tencent Cloud International.
+If you select Singapore, you should enter the string `ap-singapore`.
+Click https://intl.cloud.tencent.com/document/api/382/40466?lang=en#region-list to view the region list. */
-  region: "ap-guangzhou",
+  region: "ap-singapore",
   /* Optional:
    * Client configuration object.
 You can specify the timeout period and other configuration items */
   profile: {